openAVproductions/openAV-ArtyFX/manual.md

 Show me the plugins!
 --------------------
 ArtyFX is a growing suite of plugins: right now, there's 7 plugins available:
--Della    (Delay)
+- Della    (Delay)
--Ducka    (Sidechain envelope)
+- Ducka    (Sidechain envelope)
--Filta    (Low/Hi-pass filter)
+- Filta    (Low/Hi- pass filter)
--Kuiza    (4-band EQ)
+- Kuiza    (4- band EQ)
--Masha    (Beat grinder)
+- Masha    (Beat grinder)
--Roomy    (Smooth reverb)
+- Roomy    (Smooth reverb)
--Satma    (Crazy distortion)
+- Satma    (Crazy distortion)

 Della
 -----
 Della is a BPM adjusting delay, with 3 controls:
--Feedback
+- Feedback
--Volume
+- Volume
--Time
+- Time

-Feedback controls the amount of the signal fed back into the delay line: turn it up to have that reggae crazy-dub echo that goes on forever!
+Feedback controls the amount of the signal fed back into the delay line: turn it up to have that reggae crazy- dub echo that goes on forever!

 Volume changes the amount of the delayed signal you hear: useful to keep the delays in the background of a track.